EDChui/katacoda-scenarios/slack-bot/step2.md

 ## Listen to the Event

-Here we will build a function with a decorator `@app.event` which will listen to the "app_mention" event.
+Here we will build a function using the decorator `@app.event` which will allow the bot to listen to the "app_mention" event.

-When the event is triggered, a regular expression is used to check the text, which mentioned the bot, contains the word "hello" (regardless of case).
+When the event is triggered, a regular expression is used to check the text that sent to the bot to see if it contains the word "hello" (regardless of case).
 If the regex is matched, the bot will reply "Hello @username" accordingly.

 <pre class="file" data-filename="main.py" data-target="insert" data-marker="# TODO-listen-incoming-app-mention-event">
+# Reply message that mentioned the bot.
 @app.event("app_mention")
 def reply_mention(event, say):
    if (re.search("hello", event["text"], re.IGNORECASE)):